 An artist of Iraqi descent, Nour Hassan was born in Kuwait and moved to New Zealand with her family as a child.
 Her emotionally charged and technically adept oil paintings explore a nebulous sense of belonging.
 Hassan works in large scale, each brush stroke a mark of intention defined by tension and expression.
 Her debut collection “Threshold” is a powerful series of universal portraits depicting women semi-immersed in water, in-between, not fully in one state of being or another.

-Hassan is thirty years old and largely self-taught, making her command of the medium all the more impressive.
+Hassan is thirty two years old and largely self-taught, making her command of the medium all the more impressive.
 She graduated from Whitecliffe College of Arts and Design in 2011 with a bachelor of Fine Arts in Fashion.
 Growing up, Hassan was encouraged to study sciences but ditched the exams to ensure she did not crowd her creative options.

 Nour graduated with a bachelor of Fine Arts in Fashion, but was unfulfilled.
 Deeply inspired by classical and contemporary figurative artists, she was determined further hone her drawing and painting talent toward a career in fine art.
 After a period working in Melbourne, Hassan returned home to New Zealand.
 She has dedicated countless hours in her studio developing an intimate and modern approach to portraiture.